Find your serenity by rail-trail, water trail or hiking trail in Washington County. read more

 Mon River Trail

 From Millsboro to Elrama, Washington County boasts approximately 40 miles of frontage along the river's middle section (Mid Mon).
-The Mid Mon is floatable year-round and offers visitors many dining and entertainment experiences along the way including one of the country’s only outdoor waterside auditoriums – The Monongahela Aquatorium which hosts a series of summer concerts, fireworks and more.
+The Mid Mon is floatable year-round and offers visitors many dining and entertainment experiences.
+Along the way is The Monongahela Aquatorium, one of the country’s only outdoor waterside aquatoriums, which hosts a series of summer concerts, fireworks and more exciting events.

 Some of the county's best hiking trails can be found at Hillman State Park, Mingo Creek County Park and Cross Creek County Park.
 If it's just an afternoon stroll you're after, plan a family picnic at any of these community parks below and enjoy the playgrounds and walking trails.
 In addition to a playground, tennis, deck hockey and basketball courts, Cecil Township Park's walking trail even connects to the Montour Trail.
 You'll find some of the most unique playgrounds in the area at Mingo Creek County Park, and you'll even discover a bicycle obstacle course at Cross Creek County Park.